-We feel that the requirement to send "responsible personnel" to an Air Resources Board Training Course would be an overburden.
+We feel that the requirement to send "all responsible personnel" to an Air Resources Board Training Course would be an overburden.
 In an operation such as our Plating Shop, there is no one person who is solely responsible or accountable for environmental compliance.
 We feel that the impact of any individual, especially in an operation like this one, could have serious consequences, and thusly, we hold each employee responsible for his or her actions.
-We do acknowledge that our Management Team holds ultimate accountability for the operations at our facility, but this could also be construed that they, too, would have to attend a training course.
+We do acknowledge that our Management Team holds ultimate accountability for the operations at our facility, but this could also be construed that they, too, would all have to attend a training course.

 We know that this regulation will affect many smaller operations throughout the State, and that their size and scope would require that only one person from a given company attend a CARB Compliance Course.
-In this case, we would ask that the regulation allow for a single representative to attend a CARB Compliance Course, to assure that our training programs meet or exceed the requirements established by your agency.
+In this case, we would ask that the regulation allow for a small number of key personnel i.e. supervisor, lead plating mechanic, or environmental compliance representative to attend a CARB Compliance Course, to assure that our training programs meet or exceed the requirements established by your agency.
 We would also submit that our training program and records be reviewed during regular enforcement inspections to ensure that we continue to meet the ATCM requirements.